metomi/rose/sphinx/tutorial/rose/furthertopics/rose-bunch.rst

    You can quickly view the workflow log by running ``cylc cat-log rose-bunch`` .

-In the Cylc Review jobs page for your suite you should be presented with a page containing a single row for the ``lander`` task, from which you can access its output.
+In the Cylc Review jobs page for your workflow you should be presented with a page containing a single row for the ``lander`` task, from which you can access its output.
 In that row you should see something like this: